Thursday, October 29, 2015

 Zoom

-for French soldiers as well, who were often peasants enrolled by force.
+• The war was terrible for French soldiers as well, many of whom were peasants enrolled by force.

-Badly fed, clothed and equipped, obliged to commit atrocities and living in fear of unpredictable Arab reprisals, they suffered from wind and heat during the day and cold at night, and from malaria, dysentery, scurvy, typhus, cholera and depression.
+Badly fed, clothed and equipped, made to commit atrocities and living in fear of unpredictable Arab reprisals, they suffered from wind and heat during the day and cold at night, and from malaria, dysentery, scurvy, typhus, cholera and depression.

 One-third of the army was hospitalized (in 1846).
 Two-thirds of the sick had no beds, three-fourths no mattress, some lay outside, and there was not enough water, food, or medicine.